xinrong-meng/knowledge-sharing/README.md

 Welcome to the Knowledge Sharing repository.
 This repository is dedicated to sharing valuable knowledge and resources on various topics related to Software Systems and Technologies.

-We host weekly Zoom discussions for engaging conversations on the shared resources.
+We host bi-weekly Zoom discussions for engaging conversations on the shared resources.

 Please note that all the resources provided are intended solely for educational purposes.